-Commissioned in 2011, Albyn is the Group’s newest mine, accounting for 36% of total gold production in FY 2018 and 35% in the first six months of 2019.
+Commissioned in 2011, Albyn is the Group’s newest mine, accounting for 36% of total gold production in FY 2018 and 33% in FY 2019.
 Albyn is also the Company’s key non-refractory gold mining asset and all gold ore is processed on-site using standard resin-in-pulp technology to produce gold doré.
-As of 30 June 2019, Albyn had produced approximately 1.2Moz of gold.
+As of 31 December 2019, Albyn had produced approximately 1.3Moz of gold.

 The Albyn project consists of three adjoining licences covering multiple orebodies within four key deposits: Albyn, Elginskoye, Unglichikanskoye and Afanasevskoye.
 All these orebodies are open down-dip.
 Elginskoye, Unglichikanskoye and Afanasevskoye are also open along the strike.